i05nagai/memorandum/language/english_speaking.md

     * needing financial supports from someone
         * At the age of 36, he is still dependant on his parents
     * relying on someone or something to be able to continue to exist or make progress
+    * the latency goal for AdSense is to avoid slowing down the rendering of the third-party page when inserting contextual ads. the specific latency target, then, is dependent on the speed at which a given publisher's page renders
 * petition
     * a document signed by a large number of people requesting some action from the government or another authority, or law a formal letter to a court of law requesting a particular legal action
         * a petition against/for